Have your cake and eat it too

-Supplying your TFN to the Fund is important.
+Supplying your TFN to WA Super is important.
 If you don’t supply it, we cannot accept your personal contributions (unless you provide your TFN to us within 30 days of the Trustee becoming aware that we do not hold that info on file).
 Therefore, you will miss out on a government co-contribution if we have to return your contribution to you.

 How to make a personal contribution

 There are three ways you can make a personal contribution: